What is Lemtrada and how does it work?

 - serious infections.
 Lemtrada may cause you to have serious infections while you receive and after receiving a treatment course.
 Serious infections may include:

 - Listeria.
 People who receive Lemtrada have an increased chance of getting an infection caused by the bacteria, Listeria, which can lead to significant complications or death.
-Avoid foods that may be a source for Listeria (for example, deli meat, unpasteurized milk and cheese products, soft cheeses, or undercooked meat, seafood or poultry) or make sure that the food you eat which may contain Listeria is heated well if you receive treatment with Lemtrada.
+Avoid foods that may be a source of Listeria (for example, deli meat, unpasteurized milk and cheese products, soft cheeses, or undercooked meat, seafood, or poultry), or make sure that the food you eat which may contain Listeria is heated well if you receive treatment with Lemtrada.

 - herpes viral infections.
 Some people taking Lemtrada have an increased chance of getting herpes viral infections.
 Your healthcare provider will prescribe medicines to reduce your chances of getting these infections.
 Take these medicines exactly as your healthcare provider tells you to.

 - human papilloma virus (HPV).
 Females have an increased chance of getting a cervical HPV infection.
 If you are a female, you should have an HPV screening each year.

 - tuberculosis.
 Your healthcare provider should check you for tuberculosis before you receive Lemtrada.

 - fungal infections.